MountainWarehouse/EasyMWS/README.md

 All that is left to do is making periodic calls to the Poll() method.
 This method also handles all the lifecycle of submitting feeds to amazon.
 A call every 2 to 5 minutes is recommended in order to make sure request throttling won't happen.

 Once a feed has been submitted to amazon and a feed processing result report has been downloaded, the callback method will be invoked and will provide access to the feed processing result report.

-## Sample for submitting a feed to Amazon using EasyMws

 ```
 public void Main(object[] arguments)